 The fund will support the first phase of the Portobello Village development, which will include the design and installation of a series of short, medium and longer term ‘pop-up’ interventions in and around Thorpe Close, a currently underutilised connection between Ladbroke Grove and Portobello Road”.

 Earlier today, senior staff of Westway Trust met with Westway Stables Limited, represented by Ms Sarah Tuvey, and a number of supporters, to discuss the future of the stables and the provision of riding services at Westway.

 Westway Trust and Westway Stables Limited have agreed:

 The lease of Westway Stables Limited, a tenant of Westway Trust, expires on 21 February 2015.
 The tenant had an option to extend the lease which it did not exercise within the given timeframe.
 The tenant was notified in May 2014 that the lease will not be renewed on expiry.

-Portobello Village is an exciting new development opportunity for Westway Trust and comprises 50,000 sq ft of underutilised land, both under and alongside the Westway.
+Portobello Village is an exciting new opportunity for Westway Trust and comprises 50,000 sq ft of underutilised land, both under and alongside the Westway.
 It encompasses Acklam Village, Portobello Green Park, Portobello Green Retail Arcade and Acklam Road car park.